kartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md.md

     ### 3.4 Layer List

-    The user can use the QGIS project with emphasis on the Layers List panel effectively.
-The Layers List for all of the areas of interest (`Malawi 2` shown here) includes the following :
+    The user can use the QGIS project with emphasis on the Layers List panel to contextualise and review the area of interest.
+The Layers List for all of the areas of interest (`Malawi 2` shown here) includes the following:

     ![Layers List](./img/layer-list-1.png)